 Despite her misgivings, Misty had no immediate regrets about signing up to assist the new trainer Sawyer had mentioned.
 Largely because once she got off the phone, she and Brock found themselves with non-expiring, VIP passes to stay at the luxurious Pasio Grand Hotel whenever they liked.
 As Misty slipped into a warm bubble bath on the top floor, Brock occupied his time with the weight-lifting equipment downstairs.

-When the two of them met in the lobby the following morning, a well-dressed man at the front desk hurried up and handed each of them a pack of index cards, tied up with a satin bow.
+When the two of them met in the lobby the following morning, a well-dressed man at the front desk hurried over and handed each of them a pack of index cards, tied up with a satin bow.
 Attached to the bows were two identical notes in script-like font:

 Dear Gym Leader and/or Adventurer and/or Elite Four Member:

 I’ve helpfully printed your lines to welcome our new guest on these cards.
-With them, you will also find a helpful map of our lovely city.
+With them, you will also find a detailed map of our lovely city.
 Please proceed out the hotel entrance, turn left, and walk approximately five blocks until you reach Centra City Plaza.
 Your fellow trainer will await you there.

 Your assistance to our growing island community is appreciated.